theta360developers/ricoh-viewer/docs/tutorial.md

 an editor like VSCode.
 Type in all the code snippets one section at a time.
 For each section, take a moment to understand the functionality.
 For example, one section is on token creation for the RICOH360 Viewer.
 Another section is on token creation for the RICOH360 Cloud API.
+The two tokens are different and use different token generation technologies.

 If you get stuck, you can refer to the completed code on GitHub or copy and paste the snippet into your own application.